Discover Coimbra - Things To Do in Coimbra

 Step Inside Coimbra’s Library

 The most beautiful building at the university is the Biblioteca Joanina.
 Established in the 18th century, this library will dazzle you with its sumptuous decor and vast book collection.
 It gets its name from King João V who ordered its construction.
-There are three rooms in the library all decorated with frescoed ceilings and tall gilded shelves.
-One thing that you probably won’t see is the colony of bats, who eat the insects that might otherwise damage the books.
+There are three rooms in the library, all decorated with frescoed ceilings and tall gilded shelves.
+One thing you probably won’t see is the colony of bats, who eat the insects that might otherwise damage the books.
 When you buy tickets for the university, make sure to get the one that includes the entrance to the library.

 Take a Tour of Coimbra’s Religious Monuments